-Last week’s admission of my “end of season anxiety attacks” because I might forget to pass something on still has me thinking.
+Last week’s admission of my “end-of-season anxiety attacks” because I might forget to pass something on still has me thinking.
 What else should I remember that is too important to fail to mention?

 OMG.
 Here is an important one: Adding some winter support to prop up the roofs of outdoor greenhouses and aluminum tool sheds.
 You never know what this winter’s snow load is going to be, but if it is enough your structures are toast.
-Better safe than sorry, especially when it only takes a few 2x4s to support a roof.
+Better safe than sorry, especially when it only takes a few two-by-fours to support a roof.

 Oh yeah!
-Don’t forget application of Plantskydd, the go-to for keeping moose from grazing on your prized nursery stock.
-I usually remember after the first frosts.
+Don’t forget the application of Plantskydd, the go-to for keeping moose from grazing on your prized nursery stock.
+I usually remember after the first frost.
 However, Plantskydd is sticky as can be once mixed and a real pain to apply in below-freezing weather.
 Since it lasts six months or so if you apply it during a 24-hour dry period, you can (and should) do it now.
 Apply it with a paintbrush or spray it on.

-This is also a right time to label and mark your perennials.
+This is also the right time to label and mark your perennials.
 First of all, many will still be in bloom and easier to recognize.
 And all will be easy to find because they will still have leaves.
 The soil won’t be frozen, either.

 It is a good idea to always place in-the-ground plant labels in the same place for every plant.
 My system is to place labels about an inch back on the south side of the plant.
 If you are going to stake, consider tall tomato stakes so you know where plants are when you are outside clearing snow off bushes and tree limbs.